mfelleisen/7GUI/README.md

 The `Types/` directory demonstrates what it takes to add types to the simple implementations.
 The overhead is small for five of the seven tasks, non-trivial for the other two.

+The use of macros to define families of type families is a great illustration of how Racket tools compose in a powerful synthesis.

 The addition of types points to small inconsistencies and revealed one misconception about a callback.